Admission to the program

 - MP 111 – Medical Terminology

 - MTH 60 – Introductory Algebra, 1st Term or MTH 58 – Math Literacy I

 ALSO RECOMMENDED: CAS 133 – Basic Computer Skills and/or CAS 121 – Computerized Keyboarding.
 Students should type 35 wpm to begin the program.
 Some employers require 45 wpm to be eligible for employment.

-Students are also encouraged to take BI 122, PSY 101, and MP 140 before starting the program to reduce their course load once admitted to the program.
+Students are also encouraged to take MP 140, MP 135 and an approved Human Relations elective (See Admissions for a list of approved options) before starting the program to reduce their course load once admitted to the program.
+If students chose BI 121 they are recommended to take BI 122 before admission.
+If students chose BI 231 and 232 they are recommended to take BI 233 before admission.
 No additional points are given for taking these classes before admission, though.

 All prerequisite classes must be passed with a grade 'C' or above.
 Prerequisite may be in progress when you submit your application but must be complete by the end of the application period.